-- Implementation of a 5-year phase-in period for new DC rates. - Extension of historical service levels from 10 years to 15 years. - Extension of DC by-law expiration cycles from 5 years to 10 years. - Exclusion of costs for studies and housing from DC recovery. - Discount on purpose-built rental units from DCs. - Exemption of affordable and attainable housing from DCs. - Exemption of non-profit housing from DCs. - Requirement to spend or allocate 60% of road, water, and wastewater DC reserves annually. - Capping of interest on DC deferrals and freezes at prime plus 1%.
+- Implementation of a 5-year phase-in period for new DC rates. - Extension of historical service levels from 10 years to 15 years. - Extension of DC by-law expiration cycles from 5 years to 10 years. - Exclusion of costs for studies and housing from DC recovery. - Exemption of affordable and attainable housing from DCs. - Requirement to spend or allocate 60% of road, water, and wastewater DC reserves annually. - Capping of interest on DC deferrals and freezes at prime plus 1%.